andreipfeiffer/css-in-js/README.md

 - 🟠 it doesn't handle dynamic styles, you have to use JS functions to compute styles
 - 🟠 bundles nested styles even if they are not used in component
 - 🟠 it has a learning curve, you don't feel you write CSS
+- 🟠 out-of-the-box theming support (but it uses TS namespaces, which is a non-recommended feature of the language)
 - ✅ great DX, code completion out-of-the-box
-- ✅ full CSS support apparently
 - ✅ built-in TypeScript support
-- ✅ out-of-the-box theming support (although it uses namespaces)

 **Observations**:
 - it creates a single `<style>` tag, with all the styles bundled, and replaced (don't know if this has a major impact, since it replaces the entire tag)